 In addition to your studies in the School of Biology, optional academic support is available through practical study skills courses and workshops hosted within the University.

 From first year to Honours, students studying Animal Behaviour will also have the opportunity to go on field trips to gather data.
 Those who have a particular interest in ecology or marine biology will be perfectly located in St Andrews on the shores of the east coast.
-In Honours years, students can explore further afield in places such as Indonesia and Antarctica.
+In Honours years, students can explore further afield where recent courses have visited places such as Indonesia and Antarctica.

 During first and second year, all modules are assessed by an equal weighting of coursework and written examinations.